rossprogram/rossprogram.github.io/students/to-apply.md

 ross@rossprogram.org.
 We will reply with details on how to apply for scholarship support.

 <h2>Commitment to Nondiscrimination</h2>
-<p>The Ross Program does not discriminate on the basis of gender, gender identity, gender expression, sexual orientation, race, creed, color, ethnic origin, disability, or marital status in its admissions, educational programming, financial aid, employment practices, or other activities.</p>
+The Ross Program does not discriminate on the basis of gender, gender identity, gender expression, sexual orientation, race, creed, color, ethnic origin, disability, or marital status in its admissions, educational programming, financial aid, employment practices, or other activities.